| By ALAN J. GOULDAssociated Press Sports Editor

 down both sides of his face.

-_ He was a gory figure, resembling
+He was a gory figure, resembling

 the beaten man now of a year ago.

-_ _ Mauler Still Aggressive
+_ _ Mauler Still

-slashed and ripped his foe.
+Throughout the tenth, Tunneyslashed and ripped his foe.
 Dempsey

 landed one more right, a hard smash